The Diary of a Teenage Girl: Release

+Critical reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 95% based on 164 reviews, with an average rating of 7.93/10.
 The website's critics consensus reads: "Boldly unconventional and refreshingly honest, Diary of a Teenage Girl is a frank coming-of-age story that addresses its themes—and its protagonist—without judgment."
 On Metacritic, the film has a weighted average score of 87 out of 100, based on 35 critics, indicating "universal acclaim".

 Indiewire described the film as "genuine, poignant and hilarious."
 The Guardian gave it five out of five stars and called it "morally complex and sometimes uncomfortably close to the bone, but also lushly bawdy and funny, and packaged together with an astonishing degree of cinematic brio."
-Emily St. James of Vox praised the movie for being “quietly radical”, describing it as “a story of huge emotions and big moments, told via intimate gestures and tiny power shifts”.
+Emily St. James of Vox praised the movie for being "quietly radical", describing it as "a story of huge emotions and big moments, told via intimate gestures and tiny power shifts".